SGH-OS/compound-screen-analysis/README.md

 ## How to run (typical)
 1. Open `drug_screen_analysis.R` in RStudio.
-2. Adjust the input path to `data/Supplementary_Table_2.xlsx` if needed.
+2. Adjust the input path to `data/Supplementary_Table_2.xlsx and Supplementary_Table_3.xlsx` if needed.
 3. Knit the document or run chunks interactively.

 > Note: The script reflects the workflow used during the study.
 Minor adjustments (e.g., file paths or package versions) may be required when running in a new environment.